 A step-by-step guide to submitting a case on the Waterways Dataviewer can be accessed here.

-The data that Texas Stream Team citizen scientists collect supports a variety of community-based environmental initiatives.
-Below are just a few examples of how Texas Stream Team uses citizen scientist data.
+The data that Texas Stream Team community scientists collect supports a variety of community-based environmental initiatives.
+Below are just a few examples of how Texas Stream Team uses community scientist data.

 - Watershed Protection Plans